MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 # Create complex segments with segment builder

-Define complex filters around the unified customer and its related entities.
-Each segment, after processing, creates a set of customer records that you can export and take action on.
+Define complex filters around the unified customer or unified contact and its related entities.
+Each segment, after processing, creates a set of customer or contact records that you can export and take action on.

 > [!TIP]
 > Segments based on **individual customers** automatically include available contact information for segment members.
 In **business accounts**, if you [unified](data-unification.md) both accounts and contacts, choose whether the segment is based on accounts or business contacts.